Veterans Memorial Stadium (Troy University): 2003 expansion

 Renovations were again carried out in 2003, just two seasons after the Trojans make the move to Division I-A (FBS).
 The old press box area, which had cut into the 1998 upper deck, was filled in with chair-back seats.
 A much larger, 6-story press box/box tower was built behind the newly-completed upper deck.
 The track was removed and the field was lowered, and permanent seating was placed over the old berm area behind the south grandstand.
-The east grandstand seating was completely demolished and rebuilt, adding a new lower deck and upper deck.
+The east grandstand seating was removed and rebuilt, adding a new lower deck and upper deck.
 As a result of the seat additions and renovations, the stadium's seating capacity expanded to 30,000.
 The stadium was now a flattened "U" shape.
 A large-screen end zone replay board was installed in 2003 in the North end zone, along with a state-of-the-art Danley sound system.

 The natural grass surface was also removed in 2003, being replaced with AstroPlay synthetic grass.
 Troy was one of the first schools to feature the synthetic grass on a football field.
 The AstroPlay surface was then replaced by the ProGrass synthetic turf system in 2012.

 Construction costs for the 2003 renovation/expansion were financed in part by the sale of naming rights to the video rental chain Movie Gallery.
-Because of this, Scrushy's name is no longer on the field.
-Movie Gallery's name was removed after the company filed for bankruptcy and ceased operations in 2010, at which point the venue reverted to its original name.
+Because of this, Scrushy's name was removed from the field, and the stadium was renamed Movie Gallery Veterans Stadium until 2010.

 2011 re-naming of field

-After eight years of the field no longer having being named, the university decided to name the field Larry Blakeney Field.
+After eight years of the field no longer having been named, the university decided to name the field Larry Blakeney Field.
 This naming was in honor of legendary and long-time coach Larry Blakeney, who was still coaching the Trojans football team at the time.
 The field remains Larry Blakeney Field to this day.